-You can submit a complaint about Presbyterian Senior Care Plan 2 with Rx (HMO) directly to Medicare.
+You can submit a complaint about Presbyterian Senior Care Plan 3 with Rx (HMO) directly to Medicare.
 To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx.

-Send customer service a request asking us to pay for our share of the cost for medical care or a drug you have received
+How to send customer service a request asking us to pay for our share of the cost for medical care or a drug you have received